-- Decisions of the Governing Board are taken during meetings.
-In exceptional cases, where circumstances do not allow for a (virtual or real) meeting, decisions of the GB may also be taken by means of written procedure following a proposal from the chair consented by the GB. - A written procedure may take the form of an electronic vote.
-The members of the GB have 10 working days to approve or reject a decision.
+- Decisions of the GB are taken during meetings.
+In exceptional cases, where circumstances do not allow for a (virtual or real) meeting, decisions of the GB may also be taken by means of written procedure following a proposal from the chair and consented by the GB. - A written procedure may take the form of an electronic and confidential vote. - The members of the GB have 10 working days to approve or reject a decision.
 The absence of reaction is considered as a neutral position. - The JPI members are informed without delay on the outcome of a written procedure.